Alex-Sand-0/gobsandgods/_mobs/orcsbrigands.md

 ---

 This page list some mobs you may encounter in Gobs and Gods.
 It has been auto-generated from our code and contains data to help us better balance the available mobs.

-## Orcallet the Executioner's band
+## Orcoubette the Executioner's band
 ```
 Butchurgeon_Master_Orcs:1-1,Executioner_Master_Orcs:1-1,Knifegrinder_Expert_Orcs:7-11,Engineer_Expert_Orcs:3-5,Jailor_Apprentice_Orcs:4-7,Smith_Apprentice_Orcs:1-2,Innkeeper_Apprentice_Orcs:1-2,Undertaker_Expert_Orcs:1-3,Bullorc:1-3;tags:Brigand;factions:Orcs
 ```